jh3y/vincent-van-git/README.md

 <img src="src/shared/assets/images/vincent-van-git--icon.svg" width="100">

 # Vincent van Git
-## Use your Github contributions graph as a canvas!
+## Use your GitHub contributions graph as a canvas!

-Ever questioned the existence of the Github contributions graph?
+Ever questioned the existence of the GitHub contributions graph?
 Looked at it and thought "What does this tell anyone?
 I work too much?
 I work too little?
 Less commits mean less quality work?".

 Do you get contribution graph envy?
 Let Vincent help you!

-Vincent van Git is an app for using your Github contributions graph as a canvas.
+Vincent van Git is an app for using your GitHub contributions graph as a canvas.

 ## Usage

-1. Create an empty Github repository.
+1. Create an empty GitHub repository.
 2. Visit [Vincent](https://vincent-van-git.netlify.app).
-3. Configure your settings (Github username, empty repository name, repository branch).
+3. Configure your settings (GitHub username, empty repository name, repository branch).
 4. Draw the desired image.
 Left mouse to draw, right mouse to erase.
 Every cell can be four shades of green.
 5. Download the shell script.
 6. Run the script!